 Teams and boosters may purchase sweatshirts, sweatpants, t-shirts, etc. The official Crusaders logo and the current, Board-adopted version of the John Bapst Memorial High School logo must be used for uniforms worn in games.
 Artwork is available from the Development Department.
-Logo items are available for purchase at our online store.

 School Support Services: How can the Development Office help our group?